franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 ---

-## Core element of the application stack
+## Core elements of the application stack

 <pre>
                 ^  +-------------------------------+  ^